remix-run/remix/docs/other-api/adapter.md

       };
 ```

-Here's an example with the simplified Cloudflare Workers API (Module Worker / ES Modules syntax; for more information on the difference between Module Workers and Service Workers, [see Cloudflare's docs][cloudflare-module-workers]):
+Here's an example with the simplified Cloudflare Workers API (Module Worker / ES Modules syntax).
+This syntax supports additional Cloudflare Workers features, such as Durable Objects (you can access these bindings in the Remix context using the `getLoadContext(request, env, ctx)` option on `createEventHandler`).
+For more information on the difference between Module Workers and Service Workers, [see Cloudflare's docs][cloudflare-module-workers]):

 ```ts
 import { createEventHandler } from "@remix-run/cloudflare-workers-esm";